dojo/docs/dojox/widget/Roller.rst

   dojo.require("dojox.widget.Roller");

-The module provides dojox.widget.Roller, which fades through the items, as well as dojox.widger.RollerSlide, which "slides" in the new element during the transition.
+The module provides dojox.widget.Roller, which fades through the items, as well as dojox.widget.RollerSlide, which "slides" in the new element during the transition.

 Creating A Roller
 -----------------